sculptures • permaculture • primitive technology • kayaking • links • index • about

 paddling apparel

 While wearing a drytop and shorts with fleece might be adequate for low elevation warm-water summer trips, this combo could prove to be miserable or worse at other times and or locations.
 Regardless of how dry your boat/skirt is, if you have to get out of your boat to scout/portage, your lower half will eventually get wet.
 Even in nice weather, it doesn’t take much of this to get chilled.
-Now, throw some cool temperatures in, a breeze, rain or little Idaho summer snowstorm and the situation can get miserable in a hurry.
+Now, throw some cool temperatures in, a breeze, rain, or a little Idaho summer snowstorm and the situation can get miserable in a hurry.
 More critical than your immediate comfort though is if you or one of your friends runs into trouble.
 At that point, you are in an entirely different ball game.

 Benefits of a drysuit